 Opening our homes takes sacrifice.
 You give your time, money, and energy, and sometimes the rewards are never seen.
 But out of sheer obedience to the Spirits prompting to open your home and be about His business, you will be blessed.
 I have created a list of bible verses that show us God's desire for why and how we should show biblical hospitality.
 Rember, it's not about doing good works but loving others through acts of service.

-As you read through these note the definition of hospitality.
+As you read through these notes the definition of hospitality.
 There is nothing mentioned about a fancy feast with fine linens, china, and silver.
 Biblically, great hospitality is about building relationships around your table.
 Your food should be easy to prepare delicious meals that do not overshadow your primary goal: building relationships with those around your table.
 It's OK to serve a meal on mismatched dishes or even paper tableware.
 Your focus is for guests to feel like they are part of the family, relaxed and comfortable.

 We must remember the purpose of God commanding Christians to open their homes and share biblical hospitality with others.
 God wants Christians to be set apart from other people by the way they live and also wants their lifestyle to reflect His relationship with humanity.
 The practice of hospitality, then, becomes a symbol of God's love for and grace towards sinners whom He desires to bring back into a relationship with Himself.
 We are gifted with the ability to be a part of His plan, to encourage the brothers, and point the lost to the purpose of our existence To glorify God and enjoy Him forever.